easegress-io/easegress/doc/cookbook/chatgpt-bot.md

 ### 4.2 Check and Extract Text

-The processing details is consistent with that in [Multiple API Orchestration](./translation-bot.md) and will not be described again.
+The processing details are the same as that in [Multiple API Orchestration](./translation-bot.md).

 ```yaml
 filters: